libxsmm/libxsmm/README.md

 make realclean
 ```

 By default, LIBXSMM uses the [JIT backend](#jit-backend) which is automatically building optimized code.
-However, one can also statically specialize for particular matrix sizes (M, N, and K values), for convolutions the options below can be ignored:
+However, one can also statically specialize the matrix sizes (M, N, and K values), for convolutions the options below can be ignored:

 ```
 make M="2 4" N="1" K="$(echo $(seq 2 5))"